 Among the Indian MBA entrance exams, IIFT entrance exam is possibly the most complicated; while the 3 section CAT 2015 with a time limit of 1 hour for each section is essentially a only a test of knowledge and speed, the IIFT paper is an aptitude test and also a test of your temperament.
-It has multiple sections (and sometimes subsections also), no sectional time limits, differential marking for questions of different sections, negative marking for incorrect answers, insufficient time and does not clearly specify if it has sectional cut-offs.
+It has multiple sections (and sometimes subsections also), no sectional time limits, differential marking for questions of different sections, negative marking for incorrect answers, insufficient time and at times does not clearly specify if it has sectional cut-offs.
 In other words the IIFT paper checks out your ability to multi-task, to manage time, to take the right decisions (choose the easy questions) with insufficient information under a situation of constrains (insufficient time) with penalty for incorrect decisions.

-This year the IIFT is on 24th Nov and with about 3 weeks to D-day, let us understand the paper structure, its peculiarities and work out the best way of tackling the paper.
-We will take into account the IIFT papers of 2009 – 12 for this purpose.
+With a little over 3 weeks to IIFT D-day, let us understand the paper structure, its peculiarities and work out the best way of tackling the paper.
+We will take into account the IIFT papers of 2009 to 2014 for this purpose.

 The IIFT Paper